trustbloc/wallet/docs/test/test.md

 ## Data Storage

-- The `make user-agent-start` command also starts up an [EDV instance](https://github.com/trustbloc/edv) with a CouchDB backend that's used for persistent data storage.
+- The `make wallet-web-start` command also starts up an [EDV instance](https://github.com/trustbloc/edv) with a CouchDB backend that's used for persistent data storage.
 If you want to examine the database for yourself while the agents are running, open the [CouchDB Fauxton Interface](http://127.0.0.1:5984/_utils).
-  Note that the CouchDb instance started up by the `make user-agent-start` command will lose its data when the image is stopped.
+  Note that the CouchDb instance started up by the `make wallet-web-start` command will lose its data when the image is stopped.

 ## How to establish a did-connection between agents?